DevwithAJ/FinanceAI/README.md

-# FinanceAI — Final Integrated Project
+# FinanceAI — Intelligent Personal Finance & Risk Analysis System

 FinanceAI is a **Flask-based personal finance and risk-analysis portfolio project** developed as a four-member B.Tech CSE team project.
 It combines authentication, database persistence, explainable financial-health scoring, machine-learning experiments, APIs, analysis history, and an offline educational assistant in one integrated application.